RI Falconry Regulations for the Season (250-RICR-60-00-7)

 G. You may not purchase, sell, trade, or barter wild raptors; they may only be transferred to an authorized person.

-A. A General class falconer with three years' experience or a Master class falconer may assist Federal - and State-permitted migratory bird rehabilitators in conditioning of raptors for permanent release to the wild.
+A. A General class falconer with at least three (3) years' experience, or a Master class falconer, may assist Federal - and State-permitted migratory bird rehabilitators in conditioning raptors for permanent release to the wild.
 A falconer may work with a rehabilitator without being a sub-permittee of the rehabilitator.
+The rehabilitator must provide a signed letter of support that identifies the falconer and the bird, and describes the duties of the falconer in assisting in its rehabilitation; this letter must be submitted by the falconer to the Director before the raptor is received.

 B. Raptors held under this section do not count towards the falconer’s possession limit.
 Under this section a falconer is still limited to the species of raptors he or she is allowed to possess under his or her license class.

-C. Raptors kept under this section may be held up to 180 days after which they must be released to the wild.
+C. Raptors kept under this section may be held up to one hundred eighty (180) days, after which they must be released to the wild.
 A raptor not capable of surviving in the wild may be transferred to a person authorized and able to possess it, or it may be turned over to the Director.

 D. A falconer who assists a permitted Rehabilitator in rehabilitating raptors shall annually report to the Director a description of the treatment, care, and disposition of all birds maintained during the reporting period.